 The ZOA team in Sudan is also affected by the COVID-19 virus.
 The team is still allowed to work in the office, but the number of people present is limited.
 The airport in Sudan is closed and the number of staff that can travel to the field is limited.
 Meetings with more than 10 people are prohibited and there is a curfew.
 Integration of corona prevention and awareness-raising measures within the projects will be started.

 Syria is at high risk of a COVID-19 outbreak due to continued displacement, overcrowded camps and villages, and the high vulnerability of people in large parts of the country.
 IDP populations are particularly vulnerable.
 After nine years of crisis, Syria’s fragile health care system is severely disrupted and unable to respond adequately to a widespread COVID-19 outbreak.
-Approximately 90% of the population lives below the poverty line.
-The effects of COVID-19 will only further aggravate the poor economic situation (OCHA, 2020).
-The total number of estimated IC beds in Syria is 325 and the total treatment capacity is estimated at 6500 patients (OCHA, 2020).
+In July we see that the economy continues to suffer with rampant inflation affecting food prices in a country that has a 90% poverty level.

-From the beginning of June all ZOA employees will be working at the office again with strict COVID-19 guidelines.
 In Syria, a number of projects have started that specifically focus on the COVID-19 response.
-In one of these projects, 4000 households will be provided with hygiene kits and with information and tools for solid waste management.
-The team is trying to slow down the spread of the virus through hygiene education and the distribution of hygiene materials.
+In one of these projects households will be provided with hygiene kits and with information and tools for solid waste management.
+The team is also trying to slow down the spread of the virus through hygiene education and the distribution of hygiene materials.
 In addition, ZOA works to improve water supplies.
 These projects aim to reach 29.000 people.